Netflix/consoleme/terraform/central-account/README.md

 - Download and install Terraform 0.13.4.
 I highly recommend [tfenv](https://github.com/tfutils/tfenv)

-- Create your `terraform.tfvars` file and insert the content shown below.
+- Create your `terraform.tfvars` file (see [terraform.tfvars.example](terraform.tfvars.example) for direction) and insert the content shown below.

 > **Important**: Then make sure that the bucket `my-bucket` is reflected in your `terraform.tfvars` file.